jackshiels/bananai/README.md

 ## Software
 BananAI utilises Transfer Learning.
 Transfer learning is an AI model architecture that uses large, existing models to act as a basis for the training of smaller collections of domain-specific data, which can save time (Tensorflow, 2022).
 Transfer learning was a good choice for BananAI, as it doesn't necessitate the gathering of thousands of images of bananas.

 The AI model would be trained on Edge Impulse.
 Edge Impulse is a Platform-as-a-Service (PaaS) for training and deploying AI models on a variety of hardware (including Arduinos) (Edge Impulse, 2022).
-Edge Impulse is streamlined and easier to use for fast iteration of Arduino-focused AI models, as it can deploy to these devices easily.
+Edge Impulse is streamlined and easier to use for fast iteration of Arduino-focused AI models, as it can deploy to these devices easily and utilises compression to make models compatible with low-memory devices.

 ## Hardware
 ![Arduino Nano 33 BLE Sense](https://github.com/jackshiels/bananai/blob/main/GitImages/nano.jpg?raw=true)